 This is another common criticism.
 It is used because students' work is difficult to follow, and their writing seems to jump from one idea to another.
 To avoid this, always make sure that you plan your essay and look at the organisation with a very detached eye.
 Does it make sense?
 Do the ideas flow?
 Also, make sure that you use words and phrases like “another argument in support of... is…” To show your reader what you are doing, and where your essay is going.

 Correct grammar matters at university.
-Make sure that you understand the rules for punctuation, especially commas and apostrophes.
+Make sure that you understand the rules for punctuation, especially commas and apostrophes - this blog on punctuation should help.
 Find out what “run on sentences” and “dangling participles” are, to ensure that you avoid them.
 Proof read your work carefully before you submit it.

 This criticism may have two meanings; the first is connected to plagiarism (copying the words of others and pretending they are your own), and the tutor may be highlighting poor paraphrasing and summarising skills.
 The second (and more likely meaning) is that you haven't used your sources logically and creatively to build your own argument, thesis or position in your assignment.
 You have simply listed, summarised, described or presented evidence, similar or different expert views, data and so on, without combining them in such ways as to create a convincing argument and drive your thesis forward.
 In other words, your own academic voice is being drowned out by a mish-mash of other academic voices that don't seem to be working together without a clear logical purpose.

-More information on using feedback on your assignments is available in this guide.
+More information on understanding and using feedback on your assignments is available in our Feedback guide and Engaging with feedback self-access resource.